“BATS-UNSUNG HEROES OF THE NIGHT SKY” by Deandra Ramsey

 Bats are truly the unsung heroes of the night skies.
 Come learn about amazing diversity found in the bat population of the Houston area as well as in Texas.
 We will cover the basics of bat biology, delve into the mythology surrounding bats, and discuss how important these animals are to our ecosystems and our way of life.

-Register in advance for this meeting by clicking the link below:
+Register in advance for this meeting.
+Check back here for the registration link.

 After registering, you will receive a confirmation email containing information about joining the meeting.